Maria-Yasin/Projects/README.md

 In this exercise, we will estimate the effect of having a female politician on two different policy outcomes.
 For this purpose, we will analyze data from an experiment conducted in India, where villages were randomly assigned to have a female council head.
 The dataset we will use is in a file called india.csv.
 The list below shows the names and descriptions of the variables in this dataset, where the unit of observation is villages.

 ********
+### Machine Learning Project (Python)
+********
+#### Topic: Encoding Category Features

+#### Objective
+The objective of this project is to assess the effectiveness of different strategies for encoding categorical features.
+The encoding strategies to be assessed are One Hot Encoding, Ordinal Encoding and CatBoost Encoding.
+The assessment will be done on the dataset provided " breast-cancer.csv".

+Tasks
+- Using a Naive Bayes classifier and the OneHotEncoder and OrdinalEncoder packages from scikit-learn assess the performance of these encodings using a 50:50 split of the data (i.e. use 50% of the data for testing).

+- The performance assessment should be done multiple times and an average result reported.

+- Repeat the assessment from Task 1 using the CatBoost Encoder.

+- Repeat the tests on the three encoder classifier combinations considered in Tasks 1 and 2 but with the encoders fitted after splitting the data into train and test sets.
+The encoders should be fitted on the training data only.

+- Plot all the results in a bar-chart.
+Comment on the overall conclusions that can be drawn from these evaluations.

+********
 ### Data Visualisation Project (Tableau)